 Step 5: Transfer mixture into a greased 9×13 pan.

-Step 6: Use buttered hands or a spatula to press into an even layer gently.
+Step 6: Use buttered hands or a spatula to gently press into an even layer.
 Tip: Don’t press too firmly or the bars will be dense.

 - Use fresh cereal – Stale Rice Krispies lose their crunch and can make the treats taste flat.
 Opening a new box guarantees the best texture.